-Human immunodeficiency virus (HIV) is a retrovirus that was first identified in 1983.
+Human immunodeficiency virus (HIV) is a lentivirus from the subfamily of retroviruses.
+It was first identified in 1983.

-- In 1985 HIV-II was identified in AIDS patients with West African connections and is currently still uncommon outside that region.
+- In 1985 HIV-II was identified in AIDS patients with West African connections and is uncommon outside that region.

-- The number of circulating viruses (viral load) predicts progression to late-stage HIV disease.
+The number of circulating virus (viral load) predicts progression to late-stage HIV disease.

 Stages of human immunodeficiency virus infection